James P. Collman

-James P. Collman (born 1932) is an American chemist who is the George A. and Hilda M. Daubert Professor of Chemistry, Emeritus at Stanford University.
+James P. Collman (born 1932) is an American chemist who is the George A. and Hilda M. Daubert Professor of Chemistry, emeritus at Stanford University.
 Collman's research focused on organometallic bioinorganic chemistry.
 Collman is a member of the National Academy of Sciences.

 Early life and education

 Collman was born in 1932, in Beatrice, Nebraska.

 Collman received B.S.
-(1954) and M.S. degrees (1956) in Chemistry from the University of Nebraska–Lincoln.
+(1954) and M.S. degrees (1956) in chemistry from the University of Nebraska.
 He received a Ph.D. degree from the University of Illinois at Urbana–Champaign in 1958 under Reynold C. Fuson.
-After serving as an Instructor at the University of North Carolina at Chapel Hill for one year, he was hired as an Assistant Professor in 1959.
-Collman was promoted to Associate Professor in 1962, then full Professor in 1966.
+After serving as an Instructor at the University of North Carolina at Chapel Hill for one year, he was hired as an assistant professor in 1959.
+Collman was promoted to associate professor in 1962, then full professor in 1966.
 In 1967, he moved to Stanford University.
 He was promoted to George A. & Hilda M. Daubert Endowed Chair in Chemistry in 1980, and is now professor emeritus.